enabling-languages/python-i18n/docs/matplotlib.md

-# Python and Pandas internationalisation
+appropriate # Python and Pandas internationalisation

 ## Data visualisation issues for languages that need bidirectional support or complex font rendering.